 As beguiling, beach-blessed and downright blissful as its near neighbour Bali, Lombok is now much more than just a surfers' paradise.

-It was Western surfers who first awoke to Lombok's great appeal, providing the germ of today's tourist industry.
+It was American surfers who first awoke to Lombok's great appeal, providing the germ of today's tourist industry.
 And it's the island's southern coast they were drawn to.
 From Desert Point in the west to Ekas in the east, this variegated succession of bays, reefs and rocky inlets provides the greatest number and quality of breaks in Lombok.
 Unlike Bali, when surfing peaks in the dry season (April to October), Lombok's breaks are usually at their best during the wet (roughly November to March).
 Kuta, halfway along the coast, is the natural base for wave-chasing.

 Gunung Rinjani, Indonesia's second-highest volcano, dominates Lombok's topography, and is a magnet for trekkers.
 Winding up its jungle-clad slopes (which takes a few days) reveals an ever-changing succession of fecund tropical vistas.
 Once on the summit, the sight of jaw-dropping sunrises and volcanic calderas, and a sense of conquering the entire island, are rewards for the weary.
 Green trekking initiatives such as pathside trash removal make it possible to give something back to this genuinely awesome, active volcano, sacred to both Sasaks and Hindus.
 It's also possible to while away a few pleasant hours hiking in little-visited Taman Wisata Alam Kerandangan.